ChristianKeine/HEKA_Patchmaster_Importer/README.md

  ## How to use:
 **Input:**
-- full file path and name of HEKA Patchmaster file that is to be loaded, e.g.
-To load example HEKA Patchmaster file "MyData.dat" located in "C:\PatchClamp\" run HEKA_Importer('C:\PatchClamp\MyData.dat').
+- full file path and name of HEKA Patchmaster file that is to be loaded, e.g. to load example HEKA Patchmaster file "MyData.dat" located in "C:\PatchClamp\" run HEKA_Importer('C:\PatchClamp\MyData.dat').

 *Alternative:* run HEKA_Importer.GUI which will open the file dialog box from which the Patchmaster file can be selected.